TGAC/grassroots-api/docs/services.md

 	"services": {
     "path": "Agris Search service",
     "summary": "A service to obtain articles",
 	"description": "A service to obtain articles using search terms",
     "plugin": "web_search_service",
     "operations": [
 			{
-				"operationId": "Agris Web Search service",
+				"operation_id": "Agris Web Search service",
 				"summary": "An operation to obtain matching articles", "description": "An operation to obtain matching articles from Agris", "about_uri": "http://agris.fao.org/agris-search/index.do",